Yoctol/bottender/website/versioned_docs/version-1.2.0/channel-telegram-sending-messages.md

 Plus, I may argue that Telegram is the most developer-friendly chat channel.
 For example:

 - You don't need a developer account to build bots.
-You just needs to talk to @BotFather (see Bottender doc, ["Setup Telegram"](./channel-telegram-setup.md) for more info)
+You just needs to talk to @BotFather (see Bottender doc, [Telegram Setup](./channel-telegram-setup.md) for more info)
 - The desktop and mobile version of Telegram has quite similar behavior
 - Your app can proactively send messages to your users without extra cost (while Messenger or LINE asked for extra cost for push messages)